 Whatever time frame you decide, I feel you need to be compassionate with yourself throughout this process.
-If you try doing more than you can realistically handle it will be a very frustrating and exhausting experience!
-There will also be times that the best thing you can do is back off for a day or two and begin again fresh.
+If you try doing more than you can realistically handle, it will be a very frustrating and exhausting experience!
+There will also be times when the best thing you can do is back off for a day or two and begin again fresh.

 What should I focus on for the ACE test?

 Ah yes, the million-dollar question and one that is very tough to answer!